SEO Trends and Tricks

 It’s evident that websites in these industries have an undeniable impact in people’s well-being, so Google considered that it’s important only the right kind of information gets ranked at the very top.

-We’ve been very repetitive when it comes to Google’s fundamental rule, which is to offer its users the best experience possible, because it’s key to figuring out what SEO in 2019 will be.
+We’ve been very repetitive when it comes to Google’s fundamental rule, which is to offer its users the best experience possible, because it’s key to figuring out what SEO this year will be.
 In this case, Google understands that the user’s best experience is directly linked to access to information from sources they consider authorities in their respective niches.
 More specifically, expert opinions.

 So, what does it all mean?

-It means that one of the SEO trends 2019 will be, to position your website as a recognized authority in your industry or niche.
+It means that one of the SEO trends this year will be, to position your website as a recognized authority in your industry or niche.
 And you can’t do that unless you let Google know who you are.

 We discussed in an article last year how Google was building an individual “authority index” for authors, based on many off-site factors, such as social media profiles and interactions, which came as a huge surprise to many (since technically speaking, social media is outside of the search engine’s, namely Google’s, immediate realm).

-While there are many off-site indicators that Google hasn’t openly admitted to using (yet), there are some on-site indicators that are going to be key for SEO in 2019.
+While there are many off-site indicators that Google hasn’t openly admitted to using (yet), there are some on-site indicators that are going to be key for SEO.

 Google in their guidelines has stated that they expect websites to have: